 A state program that gets money from the federal government to give free local health insurance counseling to people with Medicare.

 Special Enrollment Period for Part B

-This special enrollment period lasts for eight months after termination of your employment of loss of employer coverage.
+This special enrollment period lasts for eight months after termination of your employment or loss of employer coverage.
 However, you can enroll in Medicare Part B at any time you are still covered by a qualified plan based on your current employment.

 Special Needs Plan (SNP)

-A type of Medicare Advantage plan designed for beneficiaries that have a chronic illness such as diabetes, or who need specialized care (including long-term or institutional level care), or who are entitled to both Medicare and Medicaid.
+A type of Medicare Advantage plan designed for beneficiaries who have a chronic illness such as diabetes, or who need specialized care (including long-term or institutional level care), or who are entitled to both Medicare and Medicaid.
 Beneficiaries can be eligible under more than one type of special need.

 Urgently Needed Care

 Urgently needed care describes care that is needed right away to treat a sudden illness or injury that is not life threatening.
 If you need this care when you are out of your plan’s area and cannot be seen by your primary care physician,your health plan will pay for it.

 The period of time that an enrollee in a Medigap or Medicare Advantage plan is required to wait before their coverage begins.
 In most cases, waiting periods are imposed if you have a pre-existing condition and have not had creditable coverage for a specified period of time.
 The time prior to a special enrollment date cannot be counted as part of a waiting period.
 Waiting period days do not count as a significant break in coverage and they cannot be counted towards creditable coverage unless there is other creditable coverage at that time.

 - Medicare | How Original Medicare Works | Last Accessed September 2021